 - Purchasing a Medicare Supplemental Insurance plan with prescription benefits (which are no longer available for new enrollees)

 The coverage of hearing, vision, and dental services under Original Medicare is rarer than coverage for prescription medication.
-The only way for an individual to obtain coverage is through the purchase of additional insurance.
+The only way for an individual to obtain coverage is by purchasing additional insurance.
 Otherwise, you may be paying out-of-pocket for all of these services.

-In the event that someone doesn’t have their basic coverage needs, they can always turn to Medigap insurance plans.
+If someone lacks basic coverage, they can always turn to Medigap insurance plans.
 Medigap will most likely provide the most complete coverage possible when coupled with Original Medicare enrollment.
-This coverage plan can only be supplemented further with the purchase of a Medicare Part D plan.
+This coverage plan can only be supplemented further by purchasing a Medicare Part D plan.

-We must recognize that Original Medicare will only provide the coverage of an enrollee’s most essential needs.
-With over 10 supplemental plans with Medigap, it is almost guaranteed that an individual will end up paying less out-of-pocket costs than they would if they only had Medicare.
+We must recognize that Original Medicare only covers an enrollee’s essential needs.
+With over ten supplemental plans with Medigap, an individual is almost guaranteed to pay less out-of-pocket costs than they would if they only had Medicare.

-Now that we have covered all that there is to know about Medigap and Medicare, it is important you utilize this information in order to make an informed decision about your Medicare coverage.
+Now that we have covered all that there is to know about Medigap and Medicare, you must utilize this information to make an informed decision about your Medicare coverage.
 If you would like more information on either Medigap, Medicare Advantage, or Part D plans, give us a call.
 You can also use our rate form to compare rates in your area now.